SidZa11/YouTube-Comment-Analysis/README.md

 # YouTube-Comment-Analysis
 Fetching comments from youtube api and get the data to analysis the comments.

-Remember to amke an API key.
+Remember to make an API key.
 You can use API key from google for free.
 =======
 # Getting Started with Create React App